jainsakku/Quiz-generator/readme.txt

-This project titled 'QUIZ MASTER' performs following functions:
+This project titled 'QUIZ MAKER' generates random questions from the server and present them in the form of GUI quiz using MongoDB and python,performs following functions :

   -Login and Registration for user
   -Validation of existing username or wrong login credentials